Batey (sugar workers' town): Dominican Republic

 Every year since 1933, seasonal immigrants from Haiti have arrived to work the sugar harvest in the Dominican Republic.
 The migrants are lodged in rooms at the batey, sometimes with no facilities, and expected to work cropping sugar cane in long days with hard hours.

 These days, individual ingenios and land owners (colonos) pay headhunters (buscones), a fee for each cane cutter (picador) the headhunter provides.
 A headhunter may entice the prospective labourer with promises of a work permit, and often requires a large fee from the prospective immigrant.
 When immigrants arrive, they may find that they are not free to leave the batey until they finish the labor.

 Over time, some of these migrants have stayed through the six months that follow the cane harvest (zafra), called "dead time" (tiempo muerto), and have started families with Haitian women that have migrated as well.
-Bateys are unique in culture and language in their mix of which is Haitian and which is Dominican.
+Bateys are unique in culture and language in their mix of that which is Haitian and that which is Dominican.